 I was speaking to a prospect recently that was spending over $40K a month in Google AdWords, paid social media, as well as retargeting efforts.

-- Nowhere were they tracking cost of customer acquisition
+Nowhere were they tracking the cost of customer acquisition

 What can not be tracked, or improved upon, is a wild ass guess.
-While you may be getting some sort of a bump in business, it is almost certainly a guarantee that there is a lot of waste in your spend.
+While you may be getting some sort of bump in business, it is almost certainly a guarantee that there is a lot of waste in your spending.

 Becoming a smarter marketer